 Generic & Mass

 There will always be a time and a place for a Target home decor gem or a Wayfair find that just fits the bill.
-But as the design world embraces character, warmth, and more traditional elements, we’re seeing an uptick in vintage pieces, thrift store finds, and heirloom and-me-downs that celebrate your personal story and style.
+But as the design world embraces character, warmth, and more traditional elements, we’re seeing an uptick in vintage pieces, thrift store finds, and heirloom hand-me-downs that celebrate your personal story and style.
 And we couldn’t love it more!

 Cliche Farmhouse